qrvey/partner-portal/docs/ui-docs/automation/flows.md

  **Data Actions** - actions which access or update data.

-For example, you can create a simple Flow that whenever a new survey response is received (*trigger*), you are sent an alert email (*action*), or maybe you prefer to choose sending a follow-up survey (*action*) when a new response is received (*trigger*), but only if the respondent is from the U.S. (*condition*).
+For example, you can create a simple Flow so that whenever a new survey response is received (*trigger*), you are sent an alert email (*action*), or maybe you prefer to choose sending a follow-up survey (*action*) when a new response is received (*trigger*), but only if the respondent is from the U.S. (*condition*).
 These are just two basic examples of Flows in action.
 The amazing variety of business use cases, which can be implemented through Flows, are limited only by your imagination.

 ## Creating a Flow
 To create a Flow, choose **Flows** from the left-hand menu and then click the **Create Flow** button.